phildeutsch/mbox-analysis/README.md

-mbox-to-avro
+mbox-analysis
 ============

-Loads mbox files into avro for analysis
+Loads mbox files into avro and python pandas for analysis